A Complete Guide to Sacha Baron Cohen’s Many Controversies

 Appeared in: The 11 O’Clock Show (1998–1999), Da Ali G Show (2000–2004), Ali G Indahouse (2002)

 Booyakasha!
 Alistair Leslie Graham — please, call him Ali G — likens himself to being the “voice of da yoof” with his chavvy street smarts and vernacular, and he can never be found without his beanie, yellow-lens glasses, and ideally an eclectic windbreaker.
 He is an idiot who nevertheless managed to corral a remarkable amount of famous people to be interviewed on Da Ali G Show — which aired for a season on Channel 4 in the U.K. before coming to HBO for two more seasons — to discuss everything from politics to crime to soccer.
-“Part of Ali G was an attempt, subtly, to slightly undermine the establishment,” Cohen later said on Marc Maron’s WTF podcast, believing the character “couldn’t really exist” in real life because of his sheer stupidity.
+“Part of Ali G was an attempt, subtly, to slightly undermine the establishment,” Baron Cohen later said on Marc Maron’s WTF podcast, believing the character “couldn’t really exist” in real life because of his sheer stupidity.

 Perhaps most presciently, Ali G once interviewed Donald Trump at his office in Trump Tower.
 “How long has there been businesses?” he inquired in his signature rudie twang, before pitching Trump a glove that prevents ice-cream from dripping on your hands.
-“He kept me waiting, I think about an hour and a half, which is fine,” Cohen told Maron.
+“He kept me waiting, I think about an hour and a half, which is fine,” Baron Cohen told Maron.
 “But during that time, he was screaming so loudly.
 He was like, ‘Get me the mayor of New York on the phone!’
 He was like this kind of bad villain in a bad Batman movie, screaming at Giuliani on the phone.
 I just thought he was an incredible character.
 I couldn’t believe he existed.”

 Despite the fact that Da Ali G Show aired about two minutes of footage, Trump later claimed he “immediately walked out” of their interview.